 Regular

-Regular toilet flanges are typically around 5 inches in length.
-They are designed to fit inside and around the opening of the pipe, which is situated under the floor.
-This is the type of toilet flange most homeowners will need for their toilet.
+Regular toilet flanges are about 5 inches in length.
+You’ll find them fitting inside and around the pipe opening beneath the floor.
+This type of flange is what most homeowners require for their toilets.

 Deep Seal